cpske/ISP/git/index.md

 > but the branch commits are not in your local repo.
 > To create a "tracking branch" (local branch that connects to a remote branch) use:
 > `git branch -t remotes/origin/branch_name`

-### Visualize Git

-[Git Visualizer][GitVisualizer] type git commands and see a graph of the result!

-[Learn Git Interactive](https://learngitbranching.js.org) interactive graphical tutorial, includes branch, merge, rebase, and more.

-* You should do the first 2 parts: *Intro Sequence* and *Ramping Up*
-* Optional: *Moving Work Around* is useful, too.

 ### Navigating the Graph